mozilla/2018-global-sprint-planning/project-coach.md

 PLEASE **ONLY** MODERATE PULSE LISTINGS FOR PROJECTS YOU ARE COACHING!
 Do not take any action on any other listings.

 The following information must be included in any Pulse listing-- ensure that this information is complete before approving any project.
+For your information, [here is the form](https://www.mozillapulse.org/add) that project leads will uset to submit (this is just FYI-- you are not expected to submit projects for them).

-Use the list below to check each submission before you approve it:
+Use the list below to check each submission before you approving.

 * **Title** Use the title of the project
 * **URL** If the project has a landing page, it goes here.
 Otherwise, link to the README in your project repo